lxl66566/windows-dwarfs-tools/README.md

 - dwarfs can only compress folders, not individual files.
 - In addition to the right-click menu, this project also provides a command-line interface.
 Please run `windows-dwarfs-tools -h` for help information.
+  - Uninstalling the menu requires running the command line.

 For explanations of compression levels, please refer to the dwarfs documentation: